nf-core/hicar/docs/usage.md

 ### Call high resolution interactions

-The high resolution interaction caller are also available for confident transcription factor enrichment analysis.
-However, please note that the high resolution interaction caller are not bin-based but peak based analysis, which ask high computational resources.
+The high resolution interaction caller is also available for confident transcription factor enrichment analysis.
+However, please note that the high resolution interaction caller are not bin-based but peak based analysis, which uses high computational resources.

 ### Aggregate peak analysis